Responsibilities of a Union Steward

-In addition to being union members, some of us choose to take a more active role, as stewards, in our workplaces.
+Some members choose to take a more active role as stewards in their workplaces.
 Union stewards step up, either by election or appointment, to enforce our contract and to make sure our coworkers know their rights.
-We accompany other workers at disciplinary and represent union issues as equals with management.
+They accompany other workers at disciplinary and represent union issues as equals with management.

 Good stewards are the backbone of an effective union.
-We reach out to new members and help educate them on their rights.
-We serve as a bridge between elected union leadership and workers on the job.
-We listen to our co-workers and provide a confidential way for members to bring forward their ideas and concerns.
+They reach out to new members and help educate them on their rights.
+They serve as a bridge between elected union leadership and workers on the job.
+They listen to co-workers and provide a confidential way for members to bring forward their ideas and concerns.